juanpallotta/LPP/README.md

     /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc
     /home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_Brazil.conf

 The configuration file (in this case, `/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_Brazil.conf`) could be the same file used in module L0, or use another one.
-The only thing that matters are the defined variables inside the file passed as a third argument.
+The only thing that matters is the defined variables inside the file passed as a third argument.

-The sample files included in this repository use one configuration file for all the modules (in the examples shown in this documentation, this files is named `analysisParameters_Brazil.conf`).
+The sample files included in this repository use one configuration file for all the modules (in the examples shown in this documentation, this file is named `analysisParameters_Brazil.conf`).

 An example of the settings variables for data level 1 contained in a configuration file are: